fusion-jena/ScholarLensViz/README.md

 ### Settings

-Edit the knowledgeBase.json and add the URL to the profile graph and the NodeJS port
+Edit the server/views/localFuseki.json file and add the URL to the profile graph and the NodeJS port of your local installation.
+An example configuration assuming that Fuseki is running on the default port 3030 and Node running on port 3666 looks like that: (quering a graph called 'ScholarLensViz')

 {
   "fuseki": "http://localhost:3030/ScholarLensViz",